WalletConnect/walletconnect-specs/docs/blockchain-rpc/hedera-rpc.md

  - The Hedera network structure is summarized by [Mainnet Nodes](https://docs.hedera.com/hedera/networks/mainnet/mainnet-nodes)
  - The full list of Hedera functionality is described by the protobuf definitions: [Hedera Functionality](https://hashgraph.github.io/hedera-protobufs/#proto.HederaFunctionality)
- - The `signerAccountId` is utilized in the methods below is specified by [HIP-30](https://hips.hedera.com/hip/hip-30)
+ - The `signerAccountId` utilized in the methods below is specified by [HIP-30](https://hips.hedera.com/hip/hip-30)
  - A Hedera Transaction ID is composed of the account id that pays for a transaction and the valid start timestamp in nanoseconds: [Hedera Transaction ID](https://docs.hedera.com/hedera/sdks-and-apis/sdks/transactions/transaction-id)
  - There are pre-processing validation response codes returned by the network: [ResponseCodeEnum](https://github.com/hashgraph/hedera-protobufs/blob/f36e05bd6bf3f572707ca9bb338f5ad6421a4241/services/response_code.proto#L32)